Harvey Norman : Renounceable Pro Rata HVN Entitlement Offer | MarketScreener

 RENOUNCEABLE PRO RATA ENTITLEMENT OFFER 2019

-Harvey Norman Holdings Limited (Company or HVN) is pleased to announce a renounceable pro rata entitlement offer of new fully paid ordinary shares in the Company (New Shares) to raise approximately $173.49 million (before costs) (Entitlement Offer) with an offer price of $2.50 per New Share (Offer Price).
+On 30 August 2019, Harvey Norman Holdings Limited (HVN or Company) announced that it would be offering shareholders the opportunity to participate in a renounceable pro rata entitlement offer of new fully paid ordinary shares in the Company (New Shares) to raise approximately $173.49 million (before costs) (Entitlement Offer).
+The offer price is $2.50 per New Share (Offer Price).

 The Entitlement Offer forms part of the Company's ongoing capital management program.
 It is intended that the proceeds from the Entitlement Offer will be used to reduce the amount of HVN consolidated entity debt.